steffensc/pyvicon-datatstream-module/README.md

 # pyvicon-datastream-module
-This module provides a platform independent minimal python 3 wrapper implementation over Vicon Datastream SDK.
+This module provides a **platform independent** python 3 wrapper implementation over the Vicon Datastream SDK.

 **IMPORTATNT NOTICE:**
 This module is currently still in development.
 So far I only managed to run and compile it on: